Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 ## Type: Both side

+### Group activities for children (12-3)

+> Some people say that parents should encourage their children to take part in organised group activities in their free time.
+Others say that it is important for children to learn how to occupy themselves on their own.
+>
+> Discuss both these views and give your own opinion.

+The debate surrounding whether parents should actively promote their children's participation in structured group activities during their leisure hours or allow them to develop independent ways of occupying themselves is a topic of great significance.
+While both perspectives carry merits, my stance is that a balanced approach is essential.

+On one hand, proponents of organized group activities argue that they foster teamwork, social skills, and a sense of belonging.
+Engaging in team sports, arts classes, or scouting groups exposes children to diverse experiences and helps them build strong interpersonal relationships.
+Moreover, such activities provide a structured environment where they can learn important life skills like time management and cooperation.
+For instance, participating in a community service project teaches them the value of contributing to society.

+On the other hand, allowing children to explore **solitary pursuits** can stimulate creativity, independence, and **self-reliance**.
+Independent play and personal hobbies enable **youngsters** to discover their passions and develop problem-solving skills.
+When children engage in imaginative activities alone, they learn to rely on their own **ingenuity**, boosting their confidence and **adaptability**.
+Such experiences could lead to future success by nurturing their ability to think critically and work **autonomously**.

+In my view, a balanced approach is optimal.
+While structured group activities offer valuable social interactions and skill development, encouraging self-directed activities also cultivates individuality and resourcefulness.
+Parents should facilitate a diverse range of experiences, ensuring that their children have ample opportunities for both group engagement and solitary exploration.
+This well-rounded upbringing can lead to well-adjusted individuals who are capable of thriving in various contexts.

+In conclusion, the choice between organized group activities and independent pursuits is **not mutually exclusive**.
+A combination of both approaches equips children with a robust skill set and prepares them for the challenges and opportunities that **lie ahead.**

+---

+In the ongoiong debate over the optimal management of children's leisure time.
+My stance leans towards allowing them the freedom to allocate it as they wish.
+While some argue for involving them in organized group activities, several reasons compel me to prioritize children's autonomy.

+On the one side of the spectrum,proponents of group activities argue that children can benefit significantly from cooperation(collaboration/ collaboratting) with others, including personal development and an expanded social circle.
+Activities such as playing football and participating in a choir require children to work together towards a common objective(goal), thereby develops team work and communication skills,  ***both of which*** are highly valued in professional settings when they grow up(as they mature).

+On the other hand, **granting** children the ability to organize their own free time nurtures their time management skills, which are essential throughout life.
+If we observe the life **trajectories** of individuals who have achieved great success[u], such as Steve Jobs and Elon Musk, it becomes evident that these individuals excel at setting goals and devising plans to achieve them.
+They utilize their leisure time more effectively than ordinary people, dedicating it to studying concepts and domains they are interested in, acquiring the knowledge and skills necessary for their plans, and gathering the resources required for their pursuits.
+All of these **endeavors**(efforts) are founded on their ability(capacity) to **have full control over** their time.

+In my view, self-decided time management holds more advantages.
+It ensures a enconpassing and liberating environment for the majority.
+We have to confess that not every child accommodates well to teamwork.
+Furthermore, there are children who develop ambitious goals at a very young age.
+For these people, imposing compulsory engagement in activities they are not **passionate about** can **stifle(suppress)** individuality and overlook unique talents.
+Conversely, within such an atmosphere, children who are eager to engage in group activities can still do so.

+In conclusion, while both sides have their benefits, I believe that the latter perspective offers a more respectful and empowering environment for the personal and intellectual growth of children.

+cooperation

 ### Education at home vs. at school
 > Some people believe that teaching children at home is best for a child's development while others think that it is important for children to go to school.
 >